 This Keema Matar Aloo tastes even better the next day, in case you are lucky to have some as leftovers.
 I am usually left with some which I cook further to reduce the water content and use it to make some delicious stuffed Mutton Keema Paranthas.

-Otherwise you can also stuff the filling between two slices of bread to make some Mutton Keema Sandwich.
+Otherwise, you can also stuff the filling between two slices of bread to make a Mutton Keema Sandwich.
 They taste just amazing!

 - Kosha Mangsho│Bengali Mutton Curry Recipe